aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 It uses [esbuild](https://esbuild.github.io/) under the hood.

+## Node.js Edge Function

+The `NodejsEdgeFunction` has identical behaviour to the `NodejsFunction` however it supports Lambda@Edge instead of standard Lambda functions.

 ## Reference project architecture

 The `NodejsFunction` allows you to define your CDK and runtime dependencies in a single